rustprooflabs/pgosm-flex/DOCKER-RUN.md

 The following `docker exec` command runs PgOSM Flex to load the District of Columbia region

-The command  `bash docker/run_pgosm_flex.sh` runs the full process.
+The command  `python3 docker/pgosm_flex.py` runs the full process.
 The script uses a region (`north-america/us`) and sub-region (`district-of-columbia`) that must match values in URLs from the Geofabrik download server.
 The 3rd parameter tells the script the server has 8 GB RAM available for osm2pgsql, Postgres, and the OS.
 The PgOSM-Flex layer set is defined (`run-all`).